3 Tips for an Eco-friendly Kitchen Remodel

 Tip 2: Reduce water consumption

 Reducing water use is crucial to saving the planet, but it does not just mean turning off the tap.
-Remodelling your kitchen is a great opportunity to install water-saving devices.
-Consider installing a water-saving efficient tap – for example, no-touch taps stop you from inadvertently leaving the water running, and a mixer tap will stop you running two streams of water at once.
-Checking the water-usage if you are installing a dishwasher, or using a washing-up bowl if you plan to wash up by hand, are also key easy steps.
+Remodeling your kitchen is a great opportunity to install water-saving devices.
+Consider installing a water-saving efficient tap.
+For example, no-touch taps stop you from inadvertently leaving the water running.
+A mixer tap will stop you from running two streams of water at once.
+Checking the water-usage if you are installing a dishwasher.
+Using a washing-up bowl if you plan to wash up by hand, are also key easy steps.

 Tip 3: Use sustainable materials

-Kitchen surfaces have to be built from robust materials, and this often means they are made from materials which are polluting to produce (such as acrylics and other plastics) or wood products that have been heavily treated with noxious chemicals.
-You may also be able to find countertops made from natural materials and recycled materials, such as glass or aluminium.
+The kitchen surfaces are built from robust materials.
+This often means they are made from materials that are polluting to produce.
+For example – acrylics and other plastics) or wood products that have been heavily treated with noxious chemicals.
+You may also be able to find countertops made from natural materials and recycled materials, such as glass or aluminum.
 Like other recycling, these conserve resources and their production will not harm the planet.
 Make sure that any wood you are using is FSC certified, as this means that it is been checked and found not to have a negative environmental impact.

-Researching the environmental impacts can be difficult, so a really easy solution is to vet the company you buy your new kitchen fittings from.
-You can see what steps they are taking to improve sustainability, and make sure you have found an eco-friendly company.
-Once you have done that, you can entrust your environmental concerns to them, and not have to worry about it anymore yourself.
+Researching environmental impacts can be difficult.
+You need to vet the company you buy your new kitchen fittings from.
+You can see what steps they are taking to improve sustainability and make sure you have found an eco-friendly company.
+Once you have done that, you can entrust your environmental concerns to them.